holochain/bootstrap/README.md

 All of that happens in [the 'conductor'](https://github.com/holochain/holochain).

-Nodes send data to each other to maintain 'the DHT'.
+Nodes send data to each other to maintain 'the DHT' without central servers.

 Basic DHT behaviour includes (for example):